MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 This specification does not alter the DNS queries performed when connecting to an Alt-Svc hostname (typically A and/or AAAA only).

+## Requiring Server Name Indication

+Clients MUST NOT use an HTTPSSVC response unless the client supports TLS Server Name Indication (SNI) and indicate the origin name when negotiating TLS.
+This supports the conservation of IP addresses.

+Note that the TLS SNI (and also the HTTP "Host" or ":authority") will indicate the origin, not the SvcDomainName.

 ## HTTP Strict Transport Security {#hsts}

 By publishing an HTTPSSVC record, the server